virtusize/integration_android/README.md

 ### (3) InPage Mini

 This is a mini version of InPage you can place in your application.
-The discreet design is suitable when you want to support your customers when they are looking at the product images.
+The discreet design is suitable for layouts where customers are browsing product images and size tables.

 #### A. Design Guidelines